icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 The crasy thing is... some of my Filipino "So called friends" were teasing me that I should be targeting her as a Snack.
 They want me to try a different International cuisine like a "Croissant" or the "Soupe à l’oignon".
 I answered back and said "Sorry boys, but there is no way you can get me out of  my **Favorite Adobo**"!
-They stop bothering since then.
+They stop bothering me since then.

 WTF are they trying to do?
 Didn't they know I am happily married?
-Are they aware that not all guys are desperate hungry dogs?
+Are they aware that not all guys are desperate dogs?
 Do they know that girls are not snack but more of a vintage wine that you want to keep forever?

 That is the reason why women doesn't want to hangout with men anymore.
 Women think of dinner as a friendly date while Men thinks of what room to get after dinner.